chopo156/txadminmenu/README.md

 # or
 add_ace identifier.rockstar:licensehere "txadmin.menu.perm" allow

-Remember to change the index.html file, in the IFRAME add your txAdmin link!
+# Remember to change the config.lua, add your txAdmin link!
 (No it cant be localhost)

 Also have in mind you cant use the FiveM login as they reject the iframe request.